Type of qualification – A Level

 Exam Board – AQA

 You should be aware of the importance of research and you are encouraged to explore methods for developing themes and ideas.
-Through your develop over the two years you will:
+Through your development over the two years you will:

 • be able to demonstrate knowledge and understanding in the appreciation of different approaches to recording images, such as observation, analysis and expression